sirthias/swave/docs/src/paradox/usage/drains.md

 of a stream.

-When a drain is used to close a stream graph, e.g. via the `to(...)` method of a @ref[Spout](spouts.md), the result type is carried over to the @scaladoc[Piping] where it defines the type of the `run()` call, i.e. what you get back when the stream is started.
+When a drain is used to close a stream graph, e.g. via the `to(...)` method of a @ref[Spout](spouts.md), the result type is carried over to the @scaladoc[StreamGraph] where it defines the type of the `run()` call, i.e. what you get back when the stream is started.

 For example: